giantswarm/docs/sources/reference/create.md

-description: Reference page for the 'swarm create' command which allows you to create a new application based on your configuration.
+description: This is the reference page for the 'swarm create' command, which allows you to create a new application based on your configuration.

 # Creating an app